shiofreecss/Beaver-Task/docs/NETLIFY_DEPLOYMENT.md

 - Check `NEXTAUTH_SECRET` is set
 - Verify `NEXTAUTH_URL` matches your deployed URL
 - Ensure cookies are enabled
+- Clear browser cache and cookies

+### Routing Issues
+- Ensure `@netlify/plugin-nextjs` is installed and configured
+- Check that middleware is properly configured for Netlify
+- Verify that the build command uses `npm run build:prod`
+- Make sure no custom redirect rules conflict with Next.js routing

 ### Database Connection
 - Verify `NEXT_PUBLIC_CONVEX_URL` is correct
 - Check Convex deployment status
 - Review Convex function logs

+### Common Netlify-specific Issues
+- **Subdomain routing not working**: Ensure the `@netlify/plugin-nextjs` plugin is properly configured
+- **Authentication redirects failing**: Check that `NEXTAUTH_URL` includes the correct protocol (https://)
+- **API routes not working**: Verify that API routes are not being cached by adding proper headers
+- **Static files not loading**: Check that the publish directory is set to `.next`

 ---